Decron/Whitebox-Code-GPT/README.md

 # How does it work?
 0. What are Custom GPTs?<br>
    Custom GPT's allow experts to collaborate and condense their knowledge into a single assistant powered by GPT4.
-You can read OpenAI's announcement here:  https://openai.com/blog/introducing-gpts<br>
+You can read OpenAI's announcement [here](https://openai.com/blog/introducing-gpts)<br>
    Because they're hosted on ChatGPT, all Code-GPT assistants can be used freely and require no installation (provided the user has a ChatGPT premium account, for now.)

 2. Background<br>